CDRH/datura/projects/oscys/schema.md

 ### OSCYS general

 Many fields have JSON in them so that the programmer can, for instance, build a link by grabbing the name of a person and the id in order to link it to the solr search for that person.
-The JSON Field will either have "IDName" or "Data" in it.
+The JSON Field will end in "Data_ss".
 The fields are:

-* **id**: the id of the file/person/whatever.
+* id: the id of the file/person/whatever.
 Usually this will be used to construct a link. the ID may be a source of the information.
-* **label**: The name/title of the item.
+* label: The name/title of the item.
-* **date**: sometimes there will be multiple bits of information distinguished by a date.
+* date: sometimes there will be multiple bits of information distinguished by a date.
 The format should be whatever is to be displayed, this is not sortable.

 Fields with a name and ID attached will contain three versions:

 * noun_ss - the label for the item, which will be the title/name.
 * nounID_ss - the id of the item, so we can do a solr search
-    * nounIDLabel - the JSON field with any and all info to grab.
+* nounData - the JSON field with any and all info to grab.

 ### OSCYS General Fields
 * **recordType_s** Usually we would handle this with category and subCategory, but OSCYS is using it for document type.
 See ID at the top for description.
 Choices are: